West Ridge, Chicago: Hoyne Field

 Completed in 1996, it is the home for NCAA Men’s and Women’s Loyola Soccer teams.
 In addition to the university softball team.
 A FieldTurf synthetic field was installed in 2005.
+The field lends its name to Thomas Hoyne, a prominent lawyer and businessman who was elected as Mayor of Chicago in 1876, despite never taking office.

 Public transit

 Bus service is operated by Chicago Transit Authority and Pace.
 Metra rail is accessible at Peterson/Ridge station.